GlennJoakimB/AdditionalWeapons/README.md

 - Impact Axe
   - An axe that delivers heavier blows, or heavy knockback depending on mode

-- Spear
+- Broad Glaive
-  - Extended reach for attacking enemies further than regular swords or tools can.
+  - Extended reach for attacking enemies

 ## License